dspark410/Code-Quiz/README.md

 ## Description

-This is an application that demonstrates a multiple choice quiz that will record the users score based on how fast it is completed.
-The user can view their score in the highscores link.
-The user can also re-take the quiz if it is desired.
-All scores will be saved in local storage.
+An app that demonstrates a multiple choice quiz that records the users score when the game ends.
+The user can view their score in the highscore and re-take the quiz.
+All quiz scores are saved in localstorage.

 ## Usage